haberdashPI/Weber.jl/README.md

 minimum is determiend by the buffer size of audio playback, because this buffer introduces playback latency.
 By default the buffer size is 256 samples, leading to a latency of up to ~5.80ms (= 256/44100).
-I chose this default value because it seems to playback sound without corruption across a variety of hardware and operating systems.
+I chose this default value because it seems to play sound without corruption across a variety of hardware and operating systems.
 You can reduce the buffer size for playback up to the limits of your hardware using `setup_sound`.
-This would also reduce the emprical timing error.
+This can reduce the emprical timing error.

-Below is a graph of the auditory event onset errors.
 ![Audio-playback Onset Histogram](audio_onset_error.png)

 Note that this level of accuracy is only achieved when moments (e.g. as created by `moment`) occur when they are intended to occur.
 Psychotask will notify you when it is failing to accurately present moments.
 Such accuracy is probably only possible if you follow the guidelines provided in `addtrial` for generating well timed events.
-Note that timing is usually poor when the experiment first starts, becuase program must be loaded into memory your script JIT compiled.
-However since the first few trials of an expeirment are normally just practice trials this greater startup latency will not interfer with the experimental trials themselves.
+Note that timing is usually poor when the experiment first starts.

 This error estimate is only relevent when you *start* playing a sound.
 If you want more precise timing between two sounds you can simply create